mark-et-cap/layered-art-compiler/README.md

         - highlight all text and run the script, confirm that a csv file is generated *note that if you open the csv file in excel, the leading 0's will be erased.
 To get them back use the formulate "=TEXT(A2, "00000")" where A2 is the cell with your zero-filled number and "00000" represents the number of digits (if you used 4, only use 4 0's here)

    3. move over to 2-csv-to-json.py and update the file names and key (currently '#')
         - the json file name will be whatever you want the file to be called
         - if your first column/key is not '#' then change it in line 19
         - highlight all text and run the script, confirm that a json file is generated *you can open this file without issues with leading zeros

    4. open 3-generate-PNG.py
         - update range to match the set of images to generate -- range(1000) would create the first 1000 images from the json file
         - update the json file name to match your json file name
         - adjust your zero_filled_number if required
-        - replace the second bracket (per comment in file) with your attribute name
-            - add/remove attributes in the same format as necessary
+        - replace the second bracket (per comment in file) with your attribute name *add/remove attributes in the same format as necessary
         - replace/update the source path to match your attributes, ensure that the appropriate path is tied to each attribute
         - in the section with the code "Image.alpha_composite..." start from the furthest back layer and build up one layer at a time
-            - Example:
+            -Example:
                 background is furthest back; then glow; then headshape
                 Therefore:
                 backgroundGlow = Image.alpha_composite(background, glow)
                 glowHeadshape = Image.alpha_composite(backgroundGlow, headshape)
                 backgroundGlow represents background & glow
                 glowHeadshape represents backgroundGlow & headshape (therefore background, glow & headshape)